 Words That Inspire Us

-WORKS now manages three sites and is developing a fourth that are designed for individuals with a greater need for supportive services.
-These high-need populations include youths aged 18 to 25 transitioning to adulthood who are formerly homeless or at risk of homelessness, formerly homeless adults, including veterans, along with persons with developmental disabilities and other special needs adults.
-Studies by the Economic Roundtable, the Lewin Group, and others have shown that this kind of permanent supportive housing works – and costs our society on average less than 25% of the cost of public services used by homeless individuals on the street or in institutions.
+WORKS now manages four sites and is in development of one more that are designed for individuals with a greater need for supportive services.
+These high-need populations include youths aged 18 to 25 transitioning to adulthood who are formerly homeless or at risk of homelessness, adults who are formerly homeless, including veterans, along with persons with developmental disabilities and other special needs adults.
+Studies by the Economic Roundtable, the Lewin Group, and others have shown that this kind of permanent supportive housing works – and costs our society on average less than 25% of the cost of public services used by unhoused individuals on the street or in institutions.

-Young Burlington Apartments, Teague Terrace, T. Bailey Manor and several developments in the pipeline are especially designed to provide decent stable housing along with intensive supportive services to these populations.
-The first such development, Young Burlington, opened in 2011, the second, Teague Terrace, in 2015, and the third, T. Bailey Manor, in 2017.
-Today, 123 permanent supportive units have been made available, with more than 100 under development.
+Young Burlington Apartments, Teague Terrace, T. Bailey Manor, 88th & Vermont and another development in the pipeline are especially designed to provide decent stable housing along with intensive supportive services to these populations.
+The first such development, Young Burlington, opened in 2011, the second, Teague Terrace, in 2015, the third, T. Bailey Manor, in 2017 and finally 88th & Vermont in 2019; in partnership with AmCal Holdings, two other developments, Terracina Apartments in 2014 and Florence Apartments in 2021, opened to serve populations in need.
+Today, 238 permanent supportive units have been made available, with another 33 under development.

 Even at this early stage – just a few years since WORKS and Housing Works have been collaborating, several notable successes have been achieved.